As Angry ‘young’ Man Suresh Gopi Turns 65, He Is Firm On His Political Future

 “Primarily I am an actor, that’s my profession and I am very busy with it.
-At the same time none should forget that BJP invested in me and hence I have a responsibility and am ready to do what the party asks me,” said Gopi to IANS.
+At the same time none should forget that BJP invested in me and hence I have a responsibility and am ready to do what the party asks me,” said Gopi.

 BJP nominated Gopi to Rajya Sabha and his term ended last year.